Skip to content

 What is Leeds International Piano Competition's charity rating? +

-Leeds International Piano Competition scores 80 out of 100 on CharityCompare (3 stars — Good).
-The Clarity Score V1 sums four pillars from Charity Commission filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Leeds International Piano Competition scores 77 out of 100 on CharityCompare (4 stars — Good).
+The Clarity Score V1 sums four pillars from UK regulator filings: Accountability & Transparency (40 pts), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+Stars use the same bands as those labels — 90+ is 5★ Exceptional.
+It is not an impact ranking.

-Is Leeds International Piano Competition a legitimate UK charity? +
+Does Leeds International Piano Competition have reviews and complaints? +

-What is Leeds International Piano Competition's Charity Commission registration number? +
+What are Leeds International Piano Competition's overheads? +

 How much income does Leeds International Piano Competition receive? +

-Leeds International Piano Competition reported £823k total income in its 2020 accounts, based on Charity Commission filings.
-Five-year trend: growing.
+Leeds International Piano Competition reported £672k total income in its 2024 accounts, based on UK regulator filings.
+Five-year trend: stable.

 Are Leeds International Piano Competition's accounts up to date? +